RESTOR: Knowledge Recovery in Machine Unlearning: Experiments

-\paragraph{Corruption} Corruption is done by taking a clean model $\clean$ and continually pretraining it on a corrupted dataset $\dataset$ with next-token-prediction loss.
-To corrupt the model efficiently, we adapt parameter-efficient fine-tuning techniques \citep{hu2021lora}, with a~same configuration applied across all datasets for fair comparison.
+\paragraph{Corruption} Corruption is done by taking a clean model and continually pretraining it on a corrupted dataset $\dataset_{\text{f}}$ with next-token-prediction loss and LoRA \citep{hu2021lora}.
+The~same LoRA configuration is applied across different corruption datasets.
+The amount of unrelated context within the corrupted datasets (controlled by the parameter $k$, where larger $k$ means more unrelated context) allows us to explore various corruption scenarios, each with different levels of degradation in the model’s knowledge.

-\paragraph{Unlearning Baselines} We consider four classes of unlearning algorithms suitable for our task setup where we \textit{only} have access to documents that need to be unlearned.
-These methods include gradient ascent (GA) \citep{golatkar2020eternal, yao2023large}, Negative Preference Optimization (NPO) \citep{npo2024negative}, Kullback–Leibler divergence (KL) \citep{kumar2022privacy, chen2023unlearn}, and Task Vectors \citep{ilharco2022editing}.
+\paragraph{Unlearning algorithms} We aim to study restorative unlearning in scenarios where the unlearning algorithm only has access to the corrupted model, and a set of identified corrupted documents that need to be unlearned.
+We don't assume we have access to correct data including oracle correct facts.
+This narrows down possible unlearning methods to a smaller set of algorithms.
+We consider three classes of unlearning algorithms {applicable for our proposed task}.
+These methods include Gradient Ascent (GA) \citep{golatkar2020eternal, yao2023large}, Negative Preference Optimization (NPO) \citep{npo2024negative}, Kullback–Leibler divergence (KL) \citep{kumar2022privacy, chen2023unlearn}.